Q: What is mass appraisal?

 Q: Where can I find the detail on my property?

 A: Property record cards, which contain ownership information, owner history, land and building details, and other notes, and which display a property’s valuation, are available in the Assessors’ Office, Room 108, 70 Allen Street, Pittsfield, MA.
-There is a fifty cent charge for each property record card.
+There is a five cent charge for each property record card.
 You can also view many of these details on-line by clicking here free of charge.

 Q: What do the assessors look at when determining assessment?